ChaitraliM97/data-driven-sql/README.md

 # data-driven-sql
-A curated collection of advanced SQL scripts for data analysts and BI professionals.
-Explore databases, calculate metrics, analyze trends, segment data, and prepare reports.
-Each script demonstrates best practices, enabling fast, actionable insights and enhancing SQL mastery.
+A powerful collection of advanced SQL scripts for data analysts and BI professionals, designed to explore, segment, and analyze relational data effortlessly.
+From database exploration and key metrics to time-based trends and cumulative analytics, each script demonstrates best practices while enabling fast, actionable insights.
+Perfect for building dashboards, reports, or enhancing your SQL mastery.